ssorj/transom/README.md

 designed to execute Python code using Python's `eval` function.

 You can call functions or access variables you've defined in `config/site.py`.
-You also have access to the Transom `site`, `file`, and `page` objects, which have APIs for accessing metadata and performing object-specific operations.
+You also have access to the Transom `site` and `page` objects, which have APIs for accessing metadata and performing object-specific operations.

 You can use `{{{ }}}` to produce literal `{{ }}` output.